-For two weekends in October, it welcomes visitors wanting to learn about space and astronomy – and about Jasper being the world’s largest accessible Dark Sky Preserve.
+Every year, for two weekends in October, Jasper National Park welcomes visitors wanting to learn about space and astronomy – and about Jasper being the world’s largest accessible Dark Sky Preserve.

 What’s a Dark Sky Preserve (DSP)?